Not just for agile software teams anymore! Daily stand-up meetings let team members share progress and surface any blocking issues.

 - Throwable object (optional)

 Get up out of your seats!
 Stand in a circle near your desks.

 And seriously: STAND UP.
 Being on your feet helps remind you to keep your updates brief and only share what's applicable to all (or most) team members.

 Need a sidebar?
 During your update, mention that you need to grab a few minutes with that one teammate after the stand-up meeting.

 Each team member shares a bit about the progress they've made since the last stand-up, their plan for the day, and whether they're blocked at all.
 Don't go into excruciating detail – just the highlight reel is fine.
-(Curious teammates can always follow up with you for a deeper dive after stand-up.)
+(Curious teammates can always follow up with you for a deeper dive after the meeting.)

 And for all you trans-continental teams, get creative with the scheduling.
-Whilst most teams prefer to hold stand-up meetings in the morning, that's not a requirement.
+While most teams prefer to hold stand-up meetings in the morning, that's not a requirement.
 Choose the time that works best for you.

 Wrap it up

-That's it!
+That's the whole meeting!
 You're done.
 Wasn't that easy?

 Be sure to run a full Health Monitor session or checkpoint with your team to see if you're improving.Find your Health Monitor